Bumblebee: In music and literature

 The entomologist Otto Plath wrote Bumblebees and Their Ways in 1934.
 His daughter, the poet Sylvia Plath, wrote a group of poems about bees late in 1962, within four months of her suicide, transforming her father's interest into her poetry.

 The scientist and illustrator Moses Harris (1731–1785) painted accurate watercolour drawings of bumblebees in his An Exposition of English Insects Including the Several Classes of Neuroptera, Hymenoptera, & Diptera, or Bees, Flies, & Libellulae (1776–80).

-Bumblebees appear as characters, often eponymously, in children's books.
 The surname Dumbledore in the Harry Potter series (1997–2007) is an old name for bumblebee.
 J. K. Rowling said the name "seemed to suit the headmaster, because one of his passions is music and I imagined him walking around humming to himself".
-J. R. R. Tolkien, in his poem Errantry, also used the name Dumbledor, but for a large bee-like creature.
+J. R. R. Tolkien, in his poem Errantry, used the term Dumbledor for a bumblebee.
+Among Beatrix Potter's "little books", Babbity Bumble and other members of her nest appear in her 1910 The Tale of Mrs. Tittlemouse.

-Among the many books for younger children are Bumble the Bee by Yvon Douran and Tony Neal (2014); Bertie Bumble Bee by K. I. Al-Ghani (2012); Ben the Bumble Bee: How do bees make honey? by Romessa Awadalla (2015); Bumble Bee Bob Has a Big Butt by Papa Campbell (2012); Buzz, Buzz, Buzz!
-Went Bumble-bee by Colin West (1997); Bumble Bee by Margaret Wise Brown (2000); How the Bumble Came to Bee by Paul and Ella Quarry (2012); The Adventures of Professor Bumble and the Bumble Bees by Stephen Brailovsky (2010).
-Among Beatrix Potter's "little books", Babbity Bumble and other members of her nest appear in The Tale of Mrs. Tittlemouse (1910).

-Military

-The United States Naval Construction Battalions adopted the bumblebee as their insignia in 1942.